Ole Christian Lingjærde

 - Deriving a map of all direct and indirect interactions between whole-genome miRNA and a panel of 105 cancer related proteins (together with Miriam Ragle Aure, Sandra Jernstrøm, Marit Krohn and others)

-I am/have been involved in supervision of the following doctoral students:
+I am/has been involved in supervision of the following PhD students:

 - Maren Høland